IgiCodes/igicore-queue-standalone/README.md

 sv_maxclients = 32      # Default FiveM convar for max connected players

 set igi_queue_config "resources/[IgiCore]/igicore-queue/queueSettings.yml"  # Path to the config file relative to where you launch the server

+start igicore-queue # THIS MUST BE AFTER THE ABOVE CONFIG LINES!
 ```

 Remove the default fivem `hardcap` resource from your server.cfg.
 This resource replaces it's functionality and it may interfere.